 Victims are able to bring civil actions against dog owners.
 Compensation can be claimed to cover losses suffered due to dog attack injuries.
 Dog owners can be sued in situations that include:

 Dog owners are generally held responsible for attacks, although anyone of legal age who is supervising the dog at the time of the attack can be held responsible and charged.
 Injuries suffered by dog attacks can be physical or psychological, and in cases where death occurs due to a dog attack, the victim’s family are eligible to receive compensation.
-In order to proceed with a claim for compensation, evidence is required.
-This includes proving the dog owner breached their duty of care, resulting in injury caused by dog attack.
+In order to proceed with a claim for compensation, the evidence is required.
+This includes proving the dog owner breached their duty of care, resulting in injury caused by a dog attack.

 It seems simple in theory, but expert legal negotiating power will be required at some point for optimal claim outcomes.
 Only a qualified and experienced compensation lawyer such as those at Taylor & Scott can get the compensation outcomes you deserve.

 Dog bite compensation claims cover all physical and psychological injuries, losses, and past and future costs.
 Examples of claims include:

 Compensation payment considerations include the extent of injuries or suffering, the age of the victim, amount of lost wages, care needs and expenses paid out of the victim’s pocket.
 Treating doctor’s reports are vital, including those of compensation specialists, and once Taylor & Scott take your case, we are on the case and commencing proceedings immediately, with absolutely no fees required until compensation is won.